athomasq/athomasq.github.io/navigation/stream.md

 ----

-*Inspired by [@thesephist](https://x.com/thesephist), this is my page of ideas and anecdotes that I want to keep a non-ephemeral record of, but don't want to write a full essay on, or reshape for algorithmic or social-media optimization.*
+*This is my page of ideas and anecdotes that I want to keep a non-ephemeral record of, but don't want to write a full essay on, or reshape for algorithmic or social-media optimization.
+Some might call it a blog.*

 ----